How To File A VA Claim

 To enhance your chances of a successful claim, consider the following tips:

-- Seek assistance from a Veterans Service Organization (VSO) for guidance and support.
+- Seek assistance from a Veterans Service Organization (VSO) for guidance and support — file VA Form 21-22 to formally appoint your VSO or attorney as your representative.

 - Document everything related to your condition, including symptoms and treatments.